Searching for

 Doug Voigt

-Historic Black settlements in urban contexts across the United States are subjected to environmental and industrial hazards that jeopardize their health and survival.
-In a pattern repeated in city after city, these settlements developed in flood plains or “Bottoms” along rivers and creeks in ”throwaway” land deemed uninhabitable by white city planners.
-Today, as riverfronts become desirable property located along recreational waterfront trail systems and brownfield developments become increasingly common in urban centers, these longstanding communities face new development challenges in the context of urban sprawl.
-In Dallas-Fort Worth, historic Freedman’s Towns along the banks of the Trinity River all face similar challenges: how to promote new development that serves community residents, respects descendants of community founders, and gives control over design and decision making to grass roots organizations.
-Questions about the role of environmental justice, historic preservation and economic development in shaping the future of historic Black settlements are central to defining an equitable future.
+Historic Black settlements in urban contexts across the United States face environmental and industrial hazards that jeopardize their health and survival.
+In a pattern repeated in city after city, these settlements developed in flood plains or “Bottoms” along rivers and creeks in “throwaway” land deemed uninhabitable by white city planners.
+Today, as riverfronts become desirable property located along recreational waterfront trail systems and brownfield developments become increasingly common in urban centers, these longstanding communities face new development pressures in the context of urban sprawl.

 Nature and industry in Joppa/Joppee’s river landscape. © Google Earth | Map by Kathryn Holliday.